onePlusHalf/bookmark.it/README.md

 ## BookMark.it
-A simple bookmark app, which'll let you :
+A simple bookmark app, which'll let you -
-    - Create Bookmarks
+* Create Bookmarks
-    - Intelligently search your bookmarks
+* Intelligently search your bookmarks
-    - and much more
+* and much more

 ## Spinner
-spinner directory contains simple css spinner which is currently
+spinner directory contains simple css spinner.